 Funeral costs: Where are the most expensive places to die in the UK?

 37% cost differential can make a big difference to the final inheritance figure after the funeral cost is deducted from the deceased’s estate.
-In particular, any property to be disposed of and what is the most efficient way to sell your house in the current market.
-There are home house buyers who will pay cash, just Google ‘sell house fast’ and you’ll find a raft of potential buyers.

 Where are funeral costs highest in the UK, the most expensive funeral locations?